tachiyomiorg/website/src/help/faq/README.md

 ::: guide
 1. Make sure you've created the right folder structure.
 To check it, open the manga with the missing cover and check if you can read chapters in the app.
 If not, follow [this](/help/guides/local-manga) guide first.
-1. Take a screenshot of which chapters you've read and then remove manga from the library.
+1. Take a screenshot of which chapters you've read, and then remove manga from the library.
 1. Go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and tap **Clear database**.
 This only affects manga that aren't in your library.
 1. Go to <Navigation item="browse"/> → **Local source** and find the manga.
 The cover should be fixed now.
 Add the manga back to your library, mark your read chapters, and re-add tracking if needed.
 :::